Arthur Wellesley, 1st Duke of Wellington: Victory: 1813–1814

-In late 1814, the Prime Minister wanted him to take command in Canada with the assignment of winning the War of 1812 against the United States.
+In late 1814 the Prime Minister wanted him to take command in Canada with the assignment of winning the War of 1812 against the United States.
 Wellesley replied that he would go to America, but he believed that he was needed more in Europe.
 He stated:

 He was appointed Ambassador to France, then took Lord Castlereagh's place as first plenipotentiary to the Congress of Vienna.

-On 2 January 1815, the title of his Knighthood of the Bath was converted to Knight Grand Cross upon the expansion of that order.
+On 2 January 1815 the title of his Knighthood of the Bath was converted to Knight Grand Cross upon the expansion of that order.

-Hundred Days
+Hundred Days and aftermath: 1815–1818

 Facing Napoleon

-On 26 February 1815, Napoleon escaped from Elba and returned to France.
+On 26 February 1815 Napoleon escaped from Elba and returned to France.
 He regained control of the country by May and faced a renewed alliance against him.
 Wellington left Vienna for what became known as the Waterloo Campaign.
 He arrived in the Netherlands to take command of the British-German army and their allied Dutch, all stationed alongside the Prussian forces of Generalfeldmarschall Gebhard Leberecht von Blücher.

 Napoleon's strategy was to isolate the Allied and Prussian armies and annihilate each one separately before the Austrians and Russians arrived.
 In doing so the vast superiority in numbers of the Coalition would be greatly diminished.
 He would then seek the possibility of peace with Austria and Russia.

 The French invaded the Netherlands, with Napoleon defeating the Prussians at Ligny, and Marshal Ney engaging indecisively with Wellington at the Battle of Quatre Bras.
 The Prussians retreated 18 miles north to Wavre whilst Wellington's Anglo-Allied army withdrew 15 miles north to a site he had noted the previous year as favourable for a battle: the north ridge of a shallow valley on the Brussels road, just south of the small town of Waterloo.
 On 17 June there was torrential rain, which severely hampered movement. and had a considerable effect the next day, 18 June, when the Battle of Waterloo was fought.
 This was the first time Wellington had encountered Napoleon; he commanded an Anglo-Dutch-German army that consisted of approximately 73,000 troops, 26,000 of whom were British.
-Approximately 30 percent of that 26,000 were Irish.
+Approximately 30 per cent of that 26,000 were Irish.